top of page

 However, if you’re using voice search, you might say something like “Where is the nearest pet store?”
 Even these tiny differences can change the results of your question.

-Different Types of Keywords
+Different Types Of Keywords

 To make sure that your site appears in all searches, utilize long-tail keywords and question keywords.